SmartData-Polito/Holoscope/vm-provisioning/README.md

 # Vagrant Environment for Honeynet Network Setup

-This project sets up a virtualized environment using Vagrant, Libvirt, and VirtualBox, creating virtual nodes for a honeynet testing environment.
+This project sets up a virtualized environment using Vagrant, Libvirt, and VirtualBox, creating virtual nodes for a honeynet development environment.
 The configuration supports multiple operating systems (Linux, macOS, and Windows) and uses Ansible for provisioning.

 ## Prerequisites